-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: There will be an overview of generic issues that will be published on the engineering intranet, including a breakdown of cohort performance.

 Failure Redemption: Year 3 BEng : BEng students are only permitted to redeem a failure as per University regulations for final year students.
 If you are eligible for a resit examination this will take the form of a 100% supplementary examination.